things to do in malta

 St. John’s Co-Cathedral in Valletta, Malta.

-4. Mdina is the old Capital city of Malta and is also referred to as ‘the noble city’ as many noble families (still) live within the city walls.
-Mdina is one of Europe’s finest examples of an ancient walled city and is extraordinary in its mix of medieval and Baroque architecture.
+Mdina is the old capital city of Malta and is also referred to as ‘the noble city’ as many noble families (still) live within the city walls.
+It is one of Europe’s finest examples of an ancient walled city and is extraordinary in its mix of medieval and Baroque architecture.

 mdina-malta-photo